Andrew-Dupuis/gadgetron-wiki/Using-Docker.md

     export CUDA_DEVICES="--device=/dev/nvidia0:/dev/nvidia0 --device=/dev/nvidiactl:/dev/nvidiactl --device=/dev/nvidia-uvm:/dev/nvidia-uvm"
     docker run ${CUDA_DEVICES} --name gt1 -p 9002:9002 -p 8090:8090 -p 8002:8002 --rm -t hansenms/gadgetron

+In this example we are mapping the ports 8002 (cloudbus relay), 8090 (the web app monitor), and 9002 (the Gadgetron itself) through to the host system.
+You can check on the status of your Gadgetron in the container by pointing your browser to:

+    http://<ADDRESS OF DOCKER HOST>:8090/gadgetron

+And you can send data to the Gadgetron using port 9002 of your Docker host.
+Bear in mind that your Docker host may be the IP address of the VM if you are running it using the Docker Toolbox.

 The CUDA_DEVICES part is only needed if you have GPUs on your host system and you would like to use them in the container.
 Please type:

     ls -a /dev/* |grep nvidia